loveencounterflow/coffeenode-mojikura/README.md

 > <sup>4</sup>) trivia: [the character '曌' was created](http://en.wikipedia.org/wiki/Chinese_characters_of_Empress_Wu),
 > and [Empress Dowager Wu Zetian ascended the throne](http://en.wikipedia.org/wiki/Wu_Zetian).

+We still have to specify which fields have to be set to which values using our generalized schema.
+In anticipitation of the field names as listed in [Database Structure and Field Names](#database-structure-and-field-names), below, we add two optional fields `st` (for subject type) and `ot` (for object type); these are text values themselves and destined to hold the respective data type sigil whenever the data type is anything but a plain text.
+Next, we cannot use the fields `sv` and `ov`, since Lucene only stores one particular data type in one particular field; instead, we use the value field name (`sv` or `ov`) suffixed with a period and the data type sigil (giving us e.g. `sv.d` for a date subject value and `ov.i` for an integer object value):

+    (d)year:690,politics/china/emperor/investiture:0,person:wuzetian

+    sk:       year
+    st:       d
+    sv.d:     690
+    p:        politics/china/emperor/investiture
+    i:        0
+    ok:       person
+    ov:       wuzetian

+    (d)year:690,en.wikipedia/trivia/count:0,(i)trivia/count:7

+    sk:       year
+    st:       d
+    sv.d:     690
+    p:        en.wikipedia/trivia/count
+    i:        0
+    ok:       trivia/count
+    ot:       i
+    ov.i:     7

 ## IDs and Meta-Phrases